Using Custom CSS for advanced customisation

 Adding a background image to your blog

 You can set a background image so that it fits the viewport and scales nicely.
-It can be unreliable to rely on a 3rd party URL for the image, so I would recommend creating page on your Pagecord blog and upload your background image of choice to it.
-View the page, then copy the link to the image and then reference that image in your CSS.
+It can be unreliable to rely on a 3rd party URL for the image, so I would recommend creating a page on your Pagecord blog and uploading your background image there.
+View the page, copy the image URL, then reference that image in your CSS.

 body {